Monastery of Saint Athanasius

 The existence of the monastery during the Middle Ages is evidenced by archaeological material.
 It was also visited by Bulgarian revolutionary Vasil Levski during his trips throughout the country in the late 19th century.
 The present buildings of the Monastery of Saint Athanasius were constructed in the 1980s after an idea by Lyudmila Zhivkova.
 The Patriarch of Alexandria, Peter VII, visited the monastery in 2003.

+It's also the oldest monastery in Bulgaria.